PREPARING YOU FOR GOING HOME

 • Slight pulling around the stitches or clips as the wound heals

-We recommend that you shower rather than bath, unless your surgeon or nurse advise otherwise.
+We recommend that you shower rather than bathe unless your surgeon or nurse advises otherwise.

 Your bowels